Safeguarding Policy

 • Ensure this policy is implemented and adhered to.

-• Ensure the development and implementation of required internal policy/ procedures and guidelines are in place to support safeguarding children and young people practices in accordance with the expectations of this policy.
+• Ensure the development and implementation of required internal policy/ procedures and guidelines are in place to support safeguarding children, young people and at-risk adults practices in accordance with the expectations of this policy.

 • Ensure adequate resources are allocated to allow effective implementation of this policy.

-• Ensure members of the Nossal Institute community are fully supported with any decision to initiate action to protect a child from abuse and neglect.
+• Ensure members of the Nossal Institute community are fully supported with any decision to initiate action to protect children and at-risk adults from abuse and neglect.

-• Develop opportunities for regular discussion and review at all levels to support a culture of continuous improvement and accountability of keeping children and young people safe from abuse and neglect.
+• Develop opportunities for regular discussion and review at all levels to support a culture of continuous improvement and accountability of keeping children, young people and at-risk adults safe from abuse and neglect.

-• Ensure that all personnel are aware of the appropriate recruitment, screening, and employment practice in relation to safeguarding children and young people.
+• Ensure that all personnel are aware of the appropriate recruitment, screening, and employment practice in relation to safeguarding children, young people and at-risk adults.

-• Support the reporting process for child safety concerns and incidents.
+• Support the reporting process for child and at-risk adult safety concerns and incidents.

 University of Melbourne Provost responsibilities: